voceconnect/voce-post-meta/README.md

 ```

 ## Version History
+**1.7.0**
+Added ability to have multiple checkboxes for the checkbox field.
+Allow specifying whether to use a div or span to wrap individual checkboxes and radios.
+Add an id to the top element of each field to allow for easier styling.

 **1.6.0**
 Saving an null, false, or empty string value will now delete the meta value in the database